zangojain/HoL/README.md

 1. Fork the github application in to your own account
 2. Clone the repo to your local laptop
-3. Get VM running with `vagrant up`
+3. Get HoL VM running with `vagrant up`
 4. In a separate terminal window, run `vagrant up` in `kubernetes-vagrant-coreos-cluster`, which will begin the provisioning of your local Kubernetes cluster.
 You may need to enter your admin password a few times over the next 15 minutes.
-5. Back in the root git repo, run `vagrant ssh` to get inside of the vm, then `sudo su -` to become root, followed by `cd /vagrant` to get to our working directory
+5. Back in the root git repo, run `vagrant ssh` to get inside of the HoL VM, then `sudo su -` to become root, followed by `cd /vagrant` to get to our working directory
-6. Note that we don't have a Java runtime, nor Gradle installed on the VM.
+6. Note that we don't have a Java runtime, nor Gradle installed on the HoL VM.
 All we have is Docker.
 7. run `wercker build` to see if the existing wercker.yml we have will build our application.
 8. It won't.
 Our tests are failing and we need to edit source code to fix it.
 9. We want to be able to test the source changes we make locally, so lets add a dev pipeline: